ARC: Investing in Appalachia's Economic Future

 The most current application forms are available in the green box below, labeled “Grant at a Glance”.
 Also, please utilise the document “NYS Implementing Strategies” for an overview of the grant requirements and process.

 Grant at a Glance

-This document illustrates the appearance of a completed application.
-You should complete and combine the forms below to create your own complete application.
+ARC Applications are formed by combining all of the required forms listed blow.
+You should complete and combine the forms to create your own complete application.

 Note: If you receive a message to update your pdf viewer when you click on the forms, just click on the download button and save document to your files.